Md-Dipu/learning-c/README.md

 > Day 02

-Day two is to learn about condition operation and decision-making system with if-else and switch.
+Day two for learning conditional statements with if-else and switch.
+Conditional Statements are used to make decisions based on the conditions.
+So it's a feature of C to control program flow.

 - If-else, else-if and nexted if-else
 - Logical operator